bergesinstitute/grafmethodenglish/book-5-unit-6.md

 2. Is there something about your daily life you are used to that other people might find strange?
 3. If you moved to another country, what would be the hardest thing to get used to?
 4. Do you think you make more decisions with your heart or your head?

+## 5. Reading comprehension (comentario de texto)

+🔹 Responde basándote en el texto.

+1. How long has the narrator been living in the city?
+2. Why did he move there?
+3. What would have happened if he hadn't received the job offer?
+4. Who helped him adjust to the city?
+5. What had Clara also experienced when she first moved?
+6. What was the best advice anyone gave him?
+7. How was the bigger apartment found?
+8. What had he imagined his life would be like when he was young?
+9. What big step is he going to take next year?
+10. What is his philosophy about life?